Affiliated Organisations

 International Society Of Urological Pathology (ISUP)

-With its wide international membership and focus on advancing urological pathology, ISUP is an ideal collaborator on ICCR genitourinary datasets.
+With its wide international membership and focus on advancing urological pathology, ISUP is an ideal collaborator on ICCR Genitourinary datasets.
 ISUP members on the Dataset Authoring Committees ensures the latest information is available during dataset development, and access to the ISUP membership during the public consultation period provides for very broad international review by pathologists with an interest in urological pathology.

 Visit Website